Return to On-site Working - Staff guidance

 - any restrictions on the use of communal equipment such as printers and photocopiers;

-- other health and safety instructions such as hygiene practices.
+- other health and safety instructions such as hygiene practices and use of face coverings.

 These instructions will constitute a reasonable management request and all staff will be expected to follow them.
 If you commit a minor or inadvertent breach, your manager will remind you about the requirements and support you in observing them.
 If you repeat the breach, your manager may decide to send you home pending consideration next steps.
 If you deliberately refuse to follow the instructions or commit a major breach, that would be a disciplinary offence and you risk being denied access to the building and being suspended.